-However, I had never taken the time to do a proper check, as when I ran a Facebook ad campaign, I always had other forms of promotion in progress, so it was not possible to accurately say what was delivering sales.
+However, I had never taken the time to do a proper check.
+When I ran a Facebook ad campaign for my books, I always had other forms of promotion in progress.
+So it was not possible to accurately say my advertising campaigns were delivering sales.

 To do as accurate a check as possible, I took the time to carefully arrange a three day period when I had no other form of promotion running.

-I had no Kindle free ebooks, no Kindle Countdown deals, no Twitter promo posts, no promo blog posts and no KDP Ads.
+I had no Kindle free ebooks, no Kindle Countdown deals, no Twitter promo posts, no promo blog posts and no AMS Ads.

 By the second day of zero promotion, I immediately noticed that my daily KDP sales were dropping, so I had learned something valuable already.

-The promotion on Amazon and Twitter do indeed keep my sales and borrows ticking over.
+The promotion I used on Amazon and Twitter does indeed keep my sales and borrows ticking over.

 Okay, now to see if I could create a Facebook Ad campaign that could get my ebook sales moving again.

-In my Facebook ads manager, I set up my ads to run on the third day of no other promotion and ran a quick $20.00 blast of eight ads.
+In my Facebook ads manager, I set up my ads to run on the third day of no other promotion and ran a quick $20.00 campaign budget blast of eight ads.

-I advertised four titles with the same ad types, with separate ads for Kindle US and Kindle UK. they were timed for afternoon traffic in the US and evening in the UK.
-I also used my custom audience settings for age range and interests.
+I advertised four titles with the same ad types, with separate ads for Kindle US and Kindle UK.
+They were timed for afternoon traffic in the US and evening in the UK.
+I also used my custom target audience settings for age range and interests.

 In fact, I was surprised by how successful my little ad blast turned out.
 56 clicks to my Amazon book pages, and at a moderate cost of $0.36 per click.

-By most normal measures for paid advertising, this would mean that at a conversion rate of say 10% I could expect 5 or 6 book sales.
+By most normal measures for marketing efforts with paid advertising, this would mean that at a conversion rate of say 10% I could expect 5 or 6 book sales.

 So I waited for 24 hours and checked my KDP sales to see if my ad objective had worked.